CHESAPEAKE NATIONAL RECREATION AREA FAQ'S

 Q: How will the CNRA impact traffic?

 A: Traffic concerns are front-of-mind with a new NPS unit, particularly those established in populated areas, as would be the case in the Chesapeake Bay watershed.
-The CNRA legislation directs NPS to create a Transportation Plan, which typically takes between six months to two years to develop as part of the planning process.
+The CNRA legislation directs NPS to engage in Transportation Planning, which typically takes between six months to two years to develop as part of the planning process.
 Included in this is Active Transportation Planning Assistance, which provides professional transportation planning support and technical assistance for partnership and capacity building, particularly for efforts that reach outside NPS boundaries.
 This will help ensure that the CNRA can identify and engage partners and stakeholders, evaluate constraints, and/or develop collaborative action plans to coordinate CNRA and partners’ commitments to establishing the unit.

 Q: What kind of infrastructure changes will happen within the CNRA site boundaries on the NPS map upon passing the CNRA legislation?